cchanxzy/react-currency-input-field/README.md

 // 456%
 ```

-Note: Passing in prefix/suffix will override the any intl locale config.
+Note: Passing in prefix/suffix will override the intl locale config.

 ### Separators